How to change screen/display resolution in Ubuntu 9.10

 This article will show you are to disable UAC (User Access Controls) aka those pesky popup dialogs where you must enter your password in Ubuntu Linux!
 As many of you know, this feature was implemented in Windows Vista but went horribly wrong and is the reason it has been removed in Windows 7.
 Linux, which … Read more

-How to enable/install SSHD service on Linux (Ubuntu 9.04)
+How to Install SSHD service on Ubuntu Linux in Seconds

 How to compare 2 files using ‘diff’ in Linux